How are Uterine Fibroids Diagnosed?

 Our Fibroid Specialists

 The American Fibroid Centers’ affiliated physicians are among the nation’s most experienced at treating patients with uterine fibroids.
 You can rely on them for high-quality, compassionate care before, during, and after your UFE procedure.
-Request a consultation with one of our affiliated physicians today.
+Schedule an appointment with one of our affiliated physicians today.

 What Our Patients Are Saying